Fundamentals Of Sprinting Technique

-For most sprinters, issues with rhythm will be centered around overcooking their frequency too early, reaching maximum stride frequency too soon, or exhibiting an inconsistent rhythmic progression throughout the sprint.
+For most sprinters, issues with rhythm will be centered around the following:

-We sprint fast when we master our ability to apply force, project through the air, reorient our limbs, and repeat the process.
-Since the early phases of the sprint require athletes to overcome inertia and create large projections, the earlier steps of a sprint will inherently be more force dependent and therefore take longer than strides closer to maximal velocity.
+We sprint fast when we master our ability to apply force, project through the air, reorient our limbs, and repeat the process as quickly as possible.
+Since the early phases of the sprint require athletes to overcome inertia and create large projections, the earlier steps of a sprint are force dependent and take longer than strides closer to maximal velocity.

 Direction Of Force Application

-In my experience, it is more common to see athletes get caught trying to be too horizontal with their force applications in upright sprinting, overpushing behind them and overreaching in front of them.
+In my experience, it is more common to see athletes get caught trying to be too horizontal with their force applications in upright sprinting.
+This is because they focus too much on pushing behind themselves, leading to them falling forward or reaching out in front of themselves with the lead leg.

-Instead of trying to reach in front or push behind themselves during the sprint, athletes should aim to attack the ground in line with the longitudinal axis of their body, aka they should be striking the ground vertically.
+Instead of trying to reach in front or push behind yourself during the sprint, focus on attacking the ground vertically in line with the body.

 When in doubt, cue the athlete to pick the foot up and set the foot down, rather than cueing them to push backward or reach forward.
 Only in cases where athletes show little horizontal projection in acceleration should they be cued in a horizontal manner.